 Valley Christian Junior High offers students an opportunity to prepare for our esteemed AMSE Institute when they enter the high school through our special JH AMSE program.
 Students, who apply to the VCJH as an AMSE Major, have a set goal to achieve and stay on task to be prepared for the AMSE Institute in high school.
 It also allows them priority placement in AMSE electives, access to exclusive AMSE lectures and events, active mentorships from industry leaders, internship opportunities with industry partners, and special recognition upon graduation from the VCJH.

 VCJH offers many curricular opportunities for students to participate in Junior AMSE.
-From the after-school Robotics Club, the WarriorBots competitive team, Chi Alpha Mu Math Club, Science Club, numerous competition opportunities, and a variety of innovative, hands-on science and engineering classes, AMSE opportunities abound at VCJH.
+From the after-school Robotics Program, Chi Alpha Mu Math Club, Science Club, and Aggies Club, to numerous competition opportunities, and a variety of innovative, hands-on science and engineering classes, AMSE opportunities abound at VCJH.
 AMSE provides students with incredible facilities, outstanding curriculum, and unique opportunities that aim to inspire future mathematicians, scientists, and engineers.

 Valley Christian Junior High Featured as "Cool School"